We put SkinCeuticals C E Ferulic to the test after receiving a complimentary sample from the brand. Keep reading for our full product review.

 While these ingredients are spread out on the ingredient list, the brand lists the concentration of each—and even though some are in small concentrations, these ingredients are potent!
 However, C E Ferulic is not considered clean by Byrdie’s standards due to its inclusion of triethanolamine.

 Over the years, SkinCeuticals has funded multiple studies that prove C E Ferulic’s potency.
 For example, in 2008, a double-blind, peer-reviewed study in The Journal of the American Academy of Dermatology found that the product provided the skin with "significant and meaningful photoprotection."
-Additionally, according to a 2012 study—a partnership between the brand and the laser and medical device community—using C E Ferulic immediately after a laser treatment can decrease patient downtime by up to two days.
-Also, that same year, more research found that the serum neutralizes free radical damage generated by infrared radiation A (IRA), which can accelerate skin aging.
+Additionally, the brand claims that using C E Ferulic immediately after a laser session can decrease patient downtime by up to two days.

 The Feel: Slightly sticky with subtle tingling